-The National Centre for Farmer Health are excited to welcome students to our team for placement, research or clinical training.
+The National Centre for Farmer Health is excited to welcome students to our team for placement, research or clinical training.

 We hope that you can make a difference to farmers’ lives in your careers.

-The NCFH provides students with a number of opportunities to participate in research conducted by the team.
+The NCFH provides medical (MD) students with a number of opportunities to participate in research conducted by the team.
 Areas of interest include:

 - Mental Health